-There are a few camping spots near the village and you can easily spot some locals to help you out!
-So, do not hesitate to take your camping gear and spend a night besides the Baspa river under a billion-star night sky.
+There are a few camping spots near the village, and you can easily spot some locals to help you out!
+So, do not hesitate to take your camping gear and spend a night beside the Baspa river under a billion-star night sky.

 Common Itinerary for a Road Trip to Chitkul

 I strongly advise staying for a minimum of 1-2 days in this little village of Kinnaur Valley.
 However, a lot of travelers of the region tend to take a day-trip to Chitkul from Sangla and then head back to Kalpa or home.
 Of course, this is primarily due to the availability of more hotels along Sangla, Kalpa, and Rakcham with more connectivity.